 (3) Licensees shall continue to comply with any license condition that requires implementation of procedures required by subsections (ggg) and (mmm) - (ooo) of this section until there is a license amendment or renewal that modifies the license condition.

 (f) Specific requirements for the issuance of licenses.
-In addition to the requirements in §289.252(e) of this title and subsections (n) - (q) of this section, as applicable, a license will be issued if the agency determines that:
+In addition to the requirements in §289.252(e) of this title and subsections (n) - (q) of this section, as applicable, a license will be issued if the department determines that:

 (1) the applicant satisfies any applicable special requirement in this section;

-(2) qualifications of the designated radiation safety officer (RSO) as specified in subsection (h) of this section are adequate for the purpose requested in the application; and
+(2) qualifications of the designated RSO as specified in subsection (h) of this section are adequate for the purpose requested in the application; and

 (3) the following information submitted by the applicant is approved: